Welcome to today's edition of the Rush 24-7 podcast.

 The Health and Human Services issued another waiver for that part of the law for now.

-They have, they've they've waived almost every genuinely hard, painful aspect of this until after 2012.
+They've waived almost every genuinely hard, painful aspect of this until after 2012.

 The health care of every individual in this country is at stake.

-And you know, you would have thought the nine justices on the court would have dealt with this.
+And, you know, you would have thought the nine justices on the court would have dealt with this.

 The common wisdom is that the court never does this sort of thing.

-And they never fast track things.
+And it never fast-tracked things.

 This is the normal way.

-Court does whatever it wants, is the bottom line.
+Court does whatever it wants is the bottom line.

 This court's not overworked.